minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 - At-rest encryption:
 	- Database master & replicas encryption AWS KMS - must be defined as launch time
-	- If the master is not
+	- If the master is not encrypted, the read replicas cannot be encrypted
+	- To encrypt an un-encrypted database, go through DB snapshot